vasco-martins/Guess-The-Number/README.md

 * *vasco@se3me.com
 * *miguel@se3me.com

-# See ya, and remember to spend time with those who need
+See ya, and remember to spend time with those who are different

 # 'Cause it's good to be different